Euro zone bond markets back on rate hike watch | Headlines

 European bond markets on Thursday were again positioning for an early European Central Bank rate hike next year, a day after data showing the biggest annual rise in U.S. consumer prices in 31 years boosted U.S. rate hike bets.

-But Bund yields are rising again alongside a rise in market inflation expectations.
-Ten-year Bund yields were last trading at around -0.24%.
-They are up 34 bps this year and headed for their biggest annual rise since 2013.
+Bund yields were steady on Thursday at around -0.24% .
+But they are up 34 bps this year and headed for their biggest annual rise since 2013.
 "There are certainly questions about the duration of the bull market in bonds," said Shing.
-"People say 'equities have been doing so well for 10 years, well bonds have done well for 35 years.
+"People say 'equities have been doing so well for 10 years', well bonds have done well for 35 years.
 That's the bull market I'm worried about."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)